 Feedback Questions: Wording

 Are there concerns about the wording of the item (e.g., double-barreled, idioms, jargon, etc.)?
+Not really.

 Are there concerns about how items are phrased (e.g., leading items, items that may be misinterpreted, items that may not be appropriate for GSIs)?
+Not really.

 Wording Feedback